vinceskahan/v5wiki/Cleaning-up-old-'bad'-data.md

 Many weather hardware will occasionally emit a bad data value.
 This will not only cause your plots to look bad, but it can also cause many errors in historical hi/low, NOAA reports, etc.

 Here's a method for deleting these bad values in a sqlite database.

+## Cleaning archive data

 You will need the command line utility `sqlite3`.
 To install it on a Debian system:

     sudo apt-get install sqlite3